 Developing Leadership in Practice (DLiP™)

 Developing Leadership in Practice is a programme designed by experts in practice.
 It aims to help practitioners develop, project and hone the leadership qualities expected of a new or aspiring partner.
+Registration is now open for 2020 cohort.
+Book your place today to unleash your true leadership potential

 - Facilitating the mindset change from manager to commercially confident leader.